python-rope/rope/README.txt

 ==========

 The keybinding will be customizable in future.
-Some of these bindings are choosen from emacs and some from eclipse.  ('C' stands for Control key and 'M' for Meta(Alt) key.)
+Some of these bindings are chosen from emacs and some from eclipse.  ('C' stands for Control key and 'M' for Meta(Alt) key.)

 =============  ==========================